sudoaza/bitcoin-payments-for-woocommerce/readme.txt

 = Benefits =

+* Fully automatic operation
+* 100% hack secure - by design it is impossible for hacker to steal your bitcoins even if your whole server and database will be hacked.
+* 100% safe against losses - no private keys are required or kept anywhere at your online store server.
-* Accept payment directly into your personal Electrum wallet.
+* Accept payments in bitcoins directly into your personal Electrum wallet.
 * Electrum wallet payment option completely removes dependency on any third party service and middlemen.
 * Accept payment in bitcoins for physical and digital downloadable products.
 * Add bitcoin payments option to your existing online store with alternative main currency.
 * Flexible exchange rate calculations fully managed via administrative settings.
 * Zero fees and no commissions for bitcoin payments processing from any third party.
-* Support 16 different currencies.
+* Support for many currencies.
-* Set main currency of your store in any of 16 currencies or bitcoin.
+* Set main currency of your store in any currency or bitcoin.
 * Automatic conversion to bitcoin via realtime exchange rate feed and calculations.
 * Ability to set exchange rate calculation multiplier to compensate for any possible losses due to bank conversions and funds transfer fees.
+* Please donate BTC to help development here: 12fFTMkeu3mcunCtGHtWb7o5BcWA9eFx7R

 == Installation ==

+1. Install WooCommerce plugin and configure your store (if you haven't done so already - http://wordpress.org/plugins/woocommerce/).
-1. Install "Bitcoin Payments for WooCommerce" wordpress plugin just like any other Wordpress plugin.
+2. Install "Bitcoin Payments for WooCommerce" wordpress plugin just like any other Wordpress plugin.
-2. Activate.
+3. Activate.
+4. Download and install on your computer Electrum wallet program from here: https://electrum.org/
+5. Run and setup your wallet.
+6. Click on "Console" tab and run this command (to extend the size of wallet's gap limit): wallet.storage.put('gap_limit',100)
+7. Grab your wallet's Master Public Key by navigating to:
+	    Wallet -> Master Public Key, or (for older versions of Electrum): Preferences -> Import/Export -> Master Public Key -> Show
+8. Within your site's Wordpress admin, navigate to:
+	    WooCommerce -> Settings -> Checkout -> Bitcoin
+	    and paste the value of Master Public Key into "Electrum wallet's Master Public Key" field.
+9. Select "Bitcoin service provider" = "Your own Electrum wallet" and fill-in other settings at Bitcoin management panel.
+10. Press [Save changes]
+11. If you do not see any errors - your store is ready for operation and to access payments in bitcoins!
+12. Please donate BTC to:  12fFTMkeu3mcunCtGHtWb7o5BcWA9eFx7R  or via Paypal to:  donate@bitcoinway.com All supporters will be acknowledged and listed within plugin repository!

 == Screenshots ==